Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 Name / Comment → “Scan - Azure Vulnerable VMs - Credentialed”, Targets: Azure Vulnerable VMs - Credentialed Scan Save, Click the Play button to launch the new Credentialed Scan, wait for it to finish, It will take longer than the last one.
 Wait for it to finish, After the credentialed scan finishes, you can immediately see the difference in findings:

+## Compare and Remediate Vulnerabilities
 - Check SMB Login under “Results”
 Further inspect the individual vulnerabilities and see all the Criticals from the out-of-date FireFox Remove the Filter (upper right)

-## Remediate Vulnerabilities & Verify
+## Verify Remediation
 - Log back into your Win10-Vulnerable VM
 Uninstall Adobe Reader, VLC Player, and Firefox Restart the VM and Verify Remediations.

+## Conclusion
+- Verify remediations and start all over from 5. till vulnerabilities report is low or at an acceptable level.